Airlines reduce cancellations, but US flight problems linger

 And airlines were bracing for another round of storms that were forecast to hit the Dallas area — home to American and Southwest — Monday night.

-Airlines scrubbed about 650 U.S. flights by midafternoon Monday, according to tracking service FlightAware.com.
+Airlines scrubbed more than 650 U.S. flights by late Monday afternoon, according to tracking service FlightAware.com.
 That followed the cancellation of more than 3,500 flights — about one in every 13 — over the weekend.

 Thunderstorms led the Federal Aviation Administration to limit flights over much of Florida and briefly halt flights at several airports in the state on Saturday.
 That caused ripple effects across the country for the rest of the weekend, and some travelers reported having to wait before they could be put on another flight.